superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 Before we dive into advanced RAG and pre-retrieval, let's **set up** everything we'll need for this tutorial.

 We'll build a [Haystack](https://docs.haystack.deepset.ai/docs/intro) pipeline using open source (sentence-transformers) embeddings and models from Huggingface.
 In addition, we'll need "accelerate" and "bitsandbytes" libraries to load our generative large language model (LLM) in 4-bit.
 This set up will enable us to run our RAG system efficiently.
-Indeed, this tutorial is optimized to work within free [Google Colab](https://colab.research.google.com/) GPU environments.
-(Note: if you're on Windows, you may run into trouble setting up [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), as there is no Windows support yet.)
+Indeed, this tutorial is optimized to work within free [Google Colab](https://colab.research.google.com/) GPU environments. **Note** that if you're on Windows or Mac, you may run into trouble setting up [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), as neither are supported yet.
+There are, however, several free virtual linux enviroments available, such as Google Colab and Kaggle.

 ```bash
 pip install haystack-ai sentence-transformers accelerate -i <https://pypi.org/simple/> bitsandbytes
 ```

-We'll fetch **our data** from [VectorHub](https://superlinked.com/vectorhub) articles, and convert the html files to documents.
+We'll fetch **our data** from [VectorHub](https://superlinked.com/vectorhub/all-articles) articles, and convert the html files to documents.

 ```python
 from haystack.components.fetchers import LinkContentFetcher